-Holiday 3PL fulfillment company performance can make or break your eCommerce business.
-The weeks between Thanksgiving and Christmas account for 20% of all retail sales, on average.
-If your products make good gifts, the holidays may be even more important to your annual revenue.
-Great 3PL fulfillment performance is the key to great holiday sales.
+The weeks between Thanksgiving and Christmas account for 20% of all retail sales, on average, so holiday 3PL fulfillment company performance can make or break your eCommerce business.
+If your products make good gifts, the holidays might be even more important to your annual revenue.
+Great eCommerce fulfillment performance is the key to great holiday sales.

 If your order fulfillment gets backed up or there’s a major snafu in your supply chain, that’s easy to spot.
 However, glitches in 3PL fulfillment company performance are often subtle.
 A series of small issues can pile up.
 By the end of the season, these small errors may have taken a big bite out of your bottom line.
-But these financial hits can fly under the radar.
-That’s why it pays to take the time to evaluate how your order fulfillment warehouse did during the holidays.
+But these financial hits can fly under the radar, so it’s critical to evaluate how your order fulfillment warehouse performed during the holidays.